Dispute Resolution

 w Human Resource issues

-w Alleged failure to comply
+w Alleged failure to comply with contractual obligations

 w Merger and Aquisition agreements pre-closing